sherlockwu/sherlockwu.github.io/_pages/about.md

 <!-- ## Biography -->

-I'm a member of technical staff at xAI.
+I'm a Member of Technical Staff at xAI.
+I work on Language Model serving.
 I'm interested in Machine Learning Systems, Caching, and Distributed Systems.

-I was a researcher at [SystemsResearch@Google](https://techsysinfra.google/research/), where I worked on Language Model Serving and Memory Management.
-I worked closely with [David Culler](https://en.wikipedia.org/wiki/David_Culler) and [Hank Levy](https://en.wikipedia.org/wiki/Hank_Levy_(computer_scientist)), and collaborating with teams across Cloud and DeepMind.
+I was a researcher at [SystemsResearch@Google](https://techsysinfra.google/research/).
+I worked on Language Model Serving and Memory Management.
+I worked with [David Culler](https://en.wikipedia.org/wiki/David_Culler) and [Hank Levy](https://en.wikipedia.org/wiki/Hank_Levy_(computer_scientist)), and collaborating with teams across Cloud and DeepMind.
+I contributed to [Gemma 3n](https://developers.googleblog.com/en/introducing-gemma-3n/), [gemma.cpp](https://github.com/google/gemma.cpp), and [LLVM](https://llvm.org/).

 I completed my Ph.D. at the University of Wisconsin-Madison in 2022, advised by [Andrea](http://pages.cs.wisc.edu/~dusseau/) and [Remzi](http://pages.cs.wisc.edu/~remzi/) Arpaci-Dusseau.
 I obtained my bachelor's degree from the University of Science and Technology of China (USTC) in 2016.

-## Research
-At Google, my research addressed two challenges for hyperscalers:
-- **Language Model Efficiency:** Optimizing serving systems by leveraging workload characteristics and model properties like activation sparsity
-- **Memory Management:** Improving fleet-wide memory efficiency through specialized memory tiering solutions

-I contributed to Google's open-source [gemma.cpp](https://github.com/google/gemma.cpp) serving project, and LLVM.

 ## Experience